TangYan1210/Kappa-and-anti-Kappa-effect/README.md

-# Kappa-and-reverse-Kappa-effect
+# Kappa and anti-Kappa effect
-Audiovisual multisensory Kappa and reverse Kappa effect: Cognitive resource hypothesis
+MATLAB code is used to fit PSE and SD, and R code is used to build the LMM